iVis-at-Bilkent/sbgnviz.js/README.md

 `sbgnviz.endSpinner(classname)`
 Ends any spinner having a css class with the given name.
 Requires 'fontawesome.css'.

+`sbgnviz.elementUtilities`
+General and sbgn specific utilities for cytoscape elements.
+These are exposed for the users who builds an extension library of sbgnviz.
+Most users will not need to use this.
+For further details please see 'src/utilities/element-utilities.js'

+`sbgnviz.undoRedoActionFunctions`
+Functions to be utilized in defining new actions for cytoscape.js-undo-redo extension.
+These are exposed for the users who builds an extension library of sbgnviz.
+Most users will not need to use this.
+For further details please see 'src/utilities/undo-redo-action-functions.js'

 ## Events
 `$(document).on('sbgnvizLoadSample', function(event, filename) { ... });` Triggered when a sample is being loaded